ddomen/aoop/README.md

 ## Getting Started
 ### Installing
-For install library is easy to install by cloning the repo.
+This library is easy to install by cloning the repo or installing it through npm too:
-You can install trhought npm too:

 Local installation
 ```
 npm install aoop